trans-travel/trans-travel/us/tx.md

 ## Jails / Prisons

- * Trans women are typically housed with men.
+ * Trans women must be housed with men.
- * Trans men are typically housed with women.
+ * Trans men must be housed with women.
- * Nonbinary people are typically housed according to sex assigned at birth.
+ * Nonbinary people are housed according to sex assigned at birth.
- * Texas considers "genital status" a key factor in housing decisions.

 ## Legal Definition of Sex

 Texas does not recognize non-binary gender.

-Some laws specify male, female, and similar words based on sex assigned at birth and/or chromosomes.
+Some laws specify male, female, and similar words based on sex assigned at birth and/or chromosomes and/or presumed gonads at birth.

 It is generally impossible to change your birth certificate or ID in Texas (information accurate as of March 14, 2025).
 The Texas Attorney